Belmont Center station: MBTA era and accessibility

 Service to Belmont Center and Waverley resumed on March 4, 1974.
 The Central Mass Branch had been discontinued in 1971, so all service was on the South Acton (now Fitchburg) Line.
 Weekend service was discontinued at the two stops on January 30, 1981 as part of general cutbacks, but restored on December 6, 1993.
 The 1908-built station building, which is now owned and occupied by the Belmont Lions Club, was added to the National Register of Historic Places on December 4, 1998.

 The 2005 Fitchburg Commuter Rail Line Improvement Implementation Plan called for consolidating Waverley and Belmont stations into a single station between the locations.
 In 2015, the MBTA considered closing either Waverley or Belmont station due to the cost of making Waverley station accessible.
 Plans to rebuild Belmont Center at the existing site were dropped in January 2016.

 In 2024, the MBTA tested a temporary freestanding accessible platform design at Beverly Depot.
 These platforms do not require alterations to the existing platforms, thus skirting federal rules requiring full accessibility renovations when stations are modified, and were intended to provide interim accessibility at lower cost pending full reconstruction.
 In May 2024, the agency identified Belmont Center as a possible future location for the platform design.
+As of May 2026, design work is underway; the accessible platforms at Belmont Center are expected to be completed in 2027.